|

 When Bruce McLaren joined the Cooper team on a full-time basis in 1959, he proved a perfect partner for Jack Brabham.
-The two men did more than just drivers, they had an active input into the design and development of the cars, which then was almost unheard of.
+The two men did more than just drive they had an active input into the design and development of the cars, which then was almost unheard of.
 After Jack left at the end of 1961, Bruce could have, should have, made a significant contribution to Cooper design.
-Charles Cooper was so mortified at Brabham's apparent ingratitude that he kept McLaren at arms length.
+However, Charles Cooper was so mortified at Brabham's apparent ingratitude that he kept McLaren at arms length.

 Bruce, like Jack before him, started his own team to run in events which the Cooper works did not.
 The first sign that he intended to follow Brabham and set up his own construction company came over the winter of 1963/64.
 Cooper's long-time draughtsman/designer, Owen Maddock, left to freelance and his first job was to design a 'big-banger' sports racer for McLaren.